 Daniel Dunbar, a licensed P.E. in the State of New York, has been associated with EnSys since 1984.
 He has over forty years of experience in the petroleum and related industries with particular expertise in petroleum technology and economics, oil and gas production, electric utilities and computer-based simulation.

 He has a deep understanding of refining economics, technology and markets.
-He has worked extensively on fuel reformulation and refinery emissions regulation and energy conservation issues for over fifteen years.
+He has worked extensively on fuel reformulation and refinery emissions regulation and energy conservation issues for over twenty years.